Sienci-Labs/Resources/atc/atc-assembly/atc-before-you-begin.md

 1. Got a **non-ATC spindle** installed?

     i.
-Unplug the spindle cable, and remove the spindle and spindle mount from the Z-axis.
+Unplug **connections at the spindle and VFD** (the spindle cable, VFD power cable and RS485 cable).

     ii.
-If your drag chain clips are closed, open them all up with a flathead screwdriver.

-    iii.
 Free the existing, **non-ATC spindle cable** from the drag chains.
 Once the cable is removed, leave approximately 1 in 10 clips in place to keep the existing wiring organized.

-    iv.
-Disconnect the **non-ATC spindle cable** and **RS485 cable** from the VFD.
-Remove the VFD from its mount and store it safely.
+    iii. **Remove the spindle and spindle mount** from the Z-axis.

+    iv. **Remove the VFD** from its mount and store it safely.

 From the above list, double check that you've done everything that applies to your AltMill.
-At this point you can continue with [**Unboxing**](https://resources.sienci.com/view/atc-unboxing/).
+Then you can continue with [**Unboxing**](https://resources.sienci.com/view/atc-unboxing/)!